AI Agent Testing, Evaluation, and Observability: The 2026 Production Guide

 Best practices for LLM-as-judge

-- Use a stronger model as judge — If your agent uses GPT-4o-mini, use GPT-4o as the judge
+- Use a stronger model as judge — If your agent uses GPT-4o-mini, use GPT-5 or Claude 4.5 Sonnet as the judge.
+We have a separate breakdown on which model to use as judge in Claude vs GPT vs Gemini 2026.

-- Validate with human agreement — Check that your LLM judge agrees with human evaluators on a sample (aim for 80%+ agreement)
+- Validate with human agreement — Check that your LLM judge agrees with human evaluators on a sample (aim for Cohen's kappa of 0.7+, which roughly corresponds to 80%+ agreement on a 5-point rubric).

 Regression Testing Workflow